Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 #### Static component mapping

-You can (re)map fields like following:
+You can (re)map fields like in the following:

 ```ts
 let customResolver: ComponentTypeResolver = () => CustomWidgetComponent;